Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/DATA-STORAGE-SCHEMA-GEN.md

 The structure of these tables needs to be generated.
 Further design work is need to determine whether they can be created by MetaEd at pre-processing time.
-If possible, this should be a design goal for consistency and simplification of the Tanager codebase.
+If possible, this should be a design goal for consistency and simplification of the DMS codebase.

 ### Bootstrapping

-We should implement bootstrapping the database schema as a separate library and allow for it to be called by either Tanager directly or a standalone CLI.
-Tanager will have a opt-in "create if not exists" flag where it can run the bootstrapping library if needed.
-This would provide a zero-step process for testing and other non-production environments, and would of course require Tanager to be provided with a database connection string with elevated database privileges.
+We should implement bootstrapping the database schema as a separate library and allow for it to be called by either DMS directly or a standalone CLI.
+DMS will have a opt-in "create if not exists" flag where it can run the bootstrapping library if needed.
+This would provide a zero-step process for testing and other non-production environments, and would of course require DMS to be provided with a database connection string with elevated database privileges.

 The standalone CLI would be used to provide a one-step process to bootstrap sensitive environments.